bernabedev/bklar/packages/swagger/README.md

 - 🎨 **Beautiful UIs Included:** Serves two popular and interactive API documentation UIs out of the box:
   - **Swagger UI:** The industry standard, highly recognized documentation interface.
   - **Scalar:** A modern, clean, and beautifully designed alternative.
+- 🔐 **Authentication Support:** Easily add Bearer (JWT) authentication to your documentation with a single flag.
 - 🧩 **Simple Integration:** Set up your entire API documentation with just a few lines of code.
 - 🛡️ **Full TypeScript Support:** Strongly-typed options for a superior development experience.